Up to 40 percent may vote early in U.S. election; Obama ahead

 As a sign of the importance the Democrats place on early voting, Obama became the first sitting president to vote early when he cast his ballot in Chicago on Thursday.

-The two parties spent a lot of time in court this year battling over early voting laws in states such as Florida and Ohio as Democrats accused Republicans of trying to limit early voting to suppress the turnout of working-class and minority voters.
+The two parties spent a lot of time in court this year battling over early voting laws in states like Florida and Ohio as Democrats accused Republicans of trying to limit early voting to suppress the turnout of working-class and minority voters.

 In the end, Ohio was ordered by the courts to allow early voting to all until the eve of the election.
 And while Florida cut the number of days of early voting, it agreed to extend the number of hours on each day to satisfy critics.

+(This story corrects paragraph 7 to say "who declined to say for whom she voted" instead of "who said she voted for Obama")

-(Additional reporting by Jeff Mason in Chicago; Patricia Zengerle in Arlington, Virginia; Sam Youngman in Cincinnati; and Gabriel Debenedetti and Maurice Tamman in New York; Editing by Will Dunham and Lisa Shumaker)
+(Additional reporting by Jeff Mason in Chicago; Patricia Zengerle in Arlington, Virginia, Sam Youngman in Cincinnati and Gabriel Debenedetti and Maurice Tamman in New York; Editing by Will Dunham)